 Native Americans in Philanthropy #GenIndigenous Response Fund to Support Movement Building

 As a connector between grantmakers and Native organizations and communities, Native Americans in Philanthropy (NAP) has engaged and educated philanthropic leaders about the issues facing Native communities for the past 26 years.
 We have been a consistent advocate for the protection of tribal sovereignty, land and water rights, women rights, and Native youth healing.
 Standing Rock and their fight against the Dakota Access Pipeline (DAPL) provided NAP an unprecedented opportunity to advocate for immediate support in response to the current situation and to leverage this opportunity to encourage a long-term commitment from philanthropy to Native communities.
+The white nationalist violence and hate demonstrated in Charlottesville — the living legacy of the first colonists in Virginia who committed atrocities against our ancestors to claim the land as their own — underline the urgent need to stand with our youth leaders now and as long as these acts and systems of racism persist.

 Purpose of the Grant